moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 Before you can deploy the contract to your ContainerChain, you'll need to modify the Hardhat configuration file and create a secure file to store your private key in.

-You can modify the `hardhat.config.js` file to use either the Tanssi Dancebox Demo EVM ContainerChain or your own ContainerChain:
+You can modify the `hardhat.config.js` file to use either the Tanssi Dancebox demo EVM ContainerChain or your own ContainerChain:

 ```js